pauhfontes/cheminfo_challenge/README.md

   - rdkit

 ## Results
-For MPK14, the average MSE was 0.085, and for DDR1, similar to the results show on the paper.
+For MPK14, the average MSE was 0.085, and _ for DDR1, similar to the results shown on the paper.

 ## Potential improvements and alternative approaches